General Information About Birds

-The Apostle Islands National Lakeshore, with its strategic geographic location and wide diversity of habitats, provides refuge for birds.
-The Apostles were identified in the 1950s and 1960s as one of the heaviest traveled migratory flyways in the Great Lakes Region.
-The islands reduce the distance birds have to fly over open water when migrating to areas north of Lake Superior.
-Outer and Long Island provide critical habitats for migratory birds: Outer for passerines, hawks and falcons in the fall, Long for waterfowl, passerines and shorebirds in the spring.
-Birds are also able to find habitat on nearly all other islands in the park.
+With its strategic geographic location, The Apostle Islands has a large diversity of habitats and refuges for birds.
+These islands were identified in the 1950s and 1960s as one of the heaviest traveled migratory flyways in the Great Lakes Region.
+The islands reduce the distance birds fly over open water when migrating to areas north of Lake Superior.
+Outer and Long Island provide critical habitats for migratory birds such as passerines, hawks, falcons, waterfowl, and shorebirds in the spring.
+Birds can find habitat on nearly all other islands in the park.
 There are large fluctuations in migratory volume from year to year, especially on Outer Island, most likely due to highly variable weather conditions.

-The Lakeshore provides important nesting habitat for the following colonial nesting birds: herring and ring- billed gulls, double-crested cormorants, great blue herons, and cliff swallows.
 Gull and Eagle Islands combined have 88% of the lakeshore's breeding herring gull populations and 80% of the herring gull breeding population on the entire Wisconsin shore of Lake Superior.
 Eagle Island has the only great blue heron rookery in the park.
 Every year park staff conduct breeding bird surveys for herring gulls and cormorants on Gull Island.
 Breeding birds surveys take place every year (1990-present), in partnership with Great Lakes Inventory & Monitoring Network.